THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 “I never hit a shot, not even in practice, without having a very sharp in-focus picture of it in my head.
 It’s like a color movie.
 First I “see” where I want it to finish, nice and white and sitting high on the bright green grass.
 Then the scene quickly changes, and I “see” the ball going there: its path, trajectory, and shape, even its behavior on landing.
 Then there’s a sort of fade out, and the next scene shows me making the kind of swing that will turn the previous images into reality.”

-There is also a scientific study that was conducted on a few athletes that were looking to improve their free throws in basketball.
-They were divided into three groups:
+There is also a scientific study on a few athletes looking to improve their free throws in basketball.
+They divided the athletes into three groups:

 - Group 1: They physically took practice free throw shots during the day